Asonance11/buymezobo/log.md

 4. image picture not rndereing in some places -- done
 5. fix the image uploader -- doing (alomst done i guess)

-6. invalidate supports after new support has been made
+6. invalidate supports after new support has been made -- done

 -   [ ] compliance form, make it work i guess, get good keys
 -   [ ] work on payout model and payout history
--   [ ] change the cashout methid to full cashout, this is not a banking app
+-   [ ] change the cashout method to full cashout, this is not a banking app
 -   [ ] your firebase keys bro

 # concerning articles

-/article/edit/[id]
+/article/edit/[id] --done
 /article/[id] --- done
-/articles
+/articles --done

 # 13 and 14 june

-paginate articles in both places article page revision views comments
+paginate articles in both places article page revision -- done this views ---- no more doing views, it's irrelevant comments -- done this